rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 # Is Bitcoin True?

-One of my earliest reactions to a deep dive into Bitcoin, was the thought,
+One of the earliest reactions people have after going down the rabbit hole that is
+ Bitcoin, is the thought,

 > *Bitcoin fixes modern art?!*